ngo-afo/atlas-website/README.md

 ## 🎯 Conversion Optimization Tips

-1. **Set up Formspree** and test form submissions thoroughly
+1. **Test form submissions** - Submit a test through the form to verify emails arrive at info@atlasfinops.com
-2. **Test on mobile** - most traffic will be mobile
+2. **Test on mobile** - most traffic will be mobile, ensure form works perfectly
-3. **Add real testimonials** - replace placeholders with actual client feedback
+3. **Add real testimonials** - replace placeholders with actual client feedback and names
 4. **Create a banner image** for social sharing (1200x630px) - increases click-through from social media
 5. **Set up conversion tracking** (Google Analytics) to measure form submissions
-6. **A/B test headlines** to improve conversion rates
+6. **A/B test headlines** to improve conversion rates over time
-7. **Monitor form spam** - Formspree has built-in spam protection, but monitor submissions
+7. **Monitor form spam** - Formspree has built-in spam protection, but review submissions regularly
 8. **Respond quickly** - aim to respond to inquiries within 24 hours as promised on the page

 ## 📝 File Structure